Last Updated on August 3, 2021 by Julia Wilson

 - Nursing kittens

-- Cats on a trial diet
+- Cats on a food elimination trial

 When introducing yoghurt, offer a small amount to begin with and watch for signs of intolerance or allergy which may include flatulence, abdominal pain, itching and scratching.